albertoelopez/voiceQA/README.md

 CrewAI is designed to facilitate the collaboration of role-playing AI agents.
 In this example, these agents work together to give a complete stock analysis and investment recommendation

 ## Running the Script
-It uses GPT-4 by default so you should have access to that to run it.
+It uses Llama-70B by default so you should have access to that to run it.

-***Disclaimer:** This will use gpt-4 unless you changed it not to, and by doing so it will cost you money.*

 - **Configure Environment**: Copy ``.env.example` and set up the environment variables for [Browseless](https://www.browserless.io/), [Serper](https://serper.dev/), [SEC-API](https://sec-api.io) and [OpenAI](https://platform.openai.com/api-keys)
 - **Install Dependencies**: Run `poetry install --no-root`.